heroku/heroku.py/README.rst

     dyno = heroku_conn.apps()['myapp_id'].dynos()['web.1']
     proc = heroku_conn.apps()['my_app'].process_formation()['web']

-**Using the api in this way though may result in more api calls than you realise.
-If you wish to avoid excessive api calls try using the General API wrapper**

 **Be careful if you use *limit* in a list call *and* refer directly to an primary key** E.g.Probably stupid...::